alicewilliams786/Gmail-Cleaner-Privacy-Policy/README.md

 **Effective Date:** April 11, 2026

-By using Gmail Cleaner — AI-powered Gmail for spam detection and cleanup, you acknowledge that you have read and understood this Privacy Policy.
+By using Gmail Cleaner, you acknowledge that you have read and understood this Privacy Policy.